insightproject/WikiMaps/README.md

 ![alt tag](images/API2.png "API2")

-To learn more about my INSIGHT Data Engineering project, click on the video below to watch a screencast I compiled about the various elements of my data pipeline (includes a demo of the API).
+To learn more about my INSIGHT project, click on the video below to watch a screencast I compiled about the various elements used in my data pipeline (includes a demo of the API).

 [![Screenshot](images/API2.png)](X80t2fyiDU8)